 Pre-Knee Replacement: Ankle Pumps, Quad Sets, Leg Raises

 Doing these exercises before your knee replacement can help speed your recovery.
-Ask your physical therapist (PT) whether you should exercise one or both legs.
+Ask your physical therapist (PT) if you should exercise 1 or both legs.
 Unless you’re told otherwise, start by doing each exercise 5 to 10 times (5 to 10 reps) twice a day (2 sets).
 As you get stronger, slowly increase the number of reps and sets.

 Stop any exercise that causes sharp or increased knee pain, dizziness, shortness of breath, or chest pain.

 Ankle pumps can help prevent circulation problems, such as blood clots.
 Do ankle pumps by pointing and flexing your feet.